 Image: Graham Rabbits

-After 250 metres the edge of the inner shallow bank laying between Old Man and St Helen's should be reached.
-Check the tidal height to ensure you have enough clearance to pass over the charted LAT of 0.5 metres before proceeding.
-With a sufficient rise, steer south-westward to cross the final 300 metres tat lead into the centre of St Helen’s Pool where 7 metres LAT will be found.
+After 250 metres, the edge of the inner shallow bank lying between Old Man and St Helen's should be reached.
+Before proceeding, check the tidal height to ensure you have enough clearance to pass over the charted LAT of 0.5 metres.
+With a sufficient rise, steer southwestward to cross the final 300 metres leading into the centre of St Helen’s Pool, where 7 metres LAT will be found.

 Image: Michael Harpur